srsapireddy/Software_Architecture_-_Design_of_Large_Scale_Systems_January_2022/README.md

 a.
 Amazon Route 53 - Amazon Route 53 is a highly available and scalable cloud Domain Name System (DNS) web service.</br>
 b.
 Google Cloud Platform Load Balancer & Cloud DNS - Reliable, resilient, low-latency DNS serving from Google's worldwide network with everything you need to register, manage, and serve your domains.</br>
 c.
 Azure Traffic Manager - DNS-based load balancing</br>

+# Message Brokers Solutions & Cloud Technologies</br>
+1. Open Source Message Brokers</br>
+a.
+Apache Kafka - The most popular open-source message broker nowadays.
+Apache Kafka is a distributed event streaming platform used by thousands of companies for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.</br>
+b.
+RabbitMQ - A widely deployed open source message broker.
+It is used worldwide at small startups and large enterprises.</br>

+2. Cloud Based Message Brokers</br>
+a.
+Amazon Simple Queue Service (SQS) - Fully managed message queuing service that enables you to decouple and scale micro-services, distributed systems, and serverless applications.</br>
+b.
+GCP Pub/Sub and Cloud Tasks - Publisher/Subscriber and message queue solutions offered by Google Cloud Platform.
+See this article for comparison between the two offerings</br>
+c.
+Microsoft Azure Service Bus - Fully managed enterprise message broker with message queues and publish-subscribe topics</br>